Table Shape and Granularity

 viol = pd.read_csv("data/violations.csv")

-We find that the businesses table has 6406 rows and 9 columns.
-Now, let’s figure out the granularity of this table by understanding what each row represents.
-To start, we’ll look at the first two rows.
+We find that the table with the restaurant information (the business table) has 6,406 rows and 9 columns.
+Now let’s figure out the granularity of this table.
+To start, we can look at the first two rows:

 2 rows × 9 columns